pypeit/PypeIt/doc/calibrations/wave_calib.rst

 `"arc_lines" directory <https://github.com/pypeit/PypeIt/tree/release/pypeit/data/arc_lines/lists>`_
 of the repository.
 Here are the available lamps:

 ..
-THIS TABLE IS OUT OF DATE.
-WE NEED A WAY OF AUTOMATICALLY GENERATING THIS TABLE
+TODO: THIS TABLE IS OUT OF DATE.
+WE NEED A WAY OF AUTOMATICALLY GENERATING
+..
+THIS TABLE

 ======  ==========  ================
 Lamp    Range (Å)   Last updated